Will insurance cover a 20 year-old roof?

 However, if the damages are due to wear and tear or lack of proper maintenance, they won't be covered by standard homeowners insurance, and you’ll have to pay out of pocket to replace the roof.
 In other words, home insurance doesn't cover bad roof replacement or old roof replacement, just a roof that was damaged suddenly and accidentally.

-How does the age of the roof affect insurance?
+Does the age of the roof affect insurance rates?

-Insurers consider a roof’s age and condition when providing coverage.
+Insurers consider a roof’s age and condition when deciding whether to issue a policy and how much that policy will cost.

 Some insurers refuse to renew existing homeowner insurance policies on houses with roofs older than 20 years unless they pass an inspection.
 Insurers won’t renew a policy that fails inspection without a roof replacement.